Keedz1Off/push-chain-gateway-flow-local-review/audit-notes/protected-invariants.md

         if (!ok) revert Errors.DepositFailed();

-3.
+3.   emit UniversalTx({
+        sender: sender,
+        recipient: recipient,
+        token: token,
+        amount: amount,
+        payload: payload,
+        revertRecipient: revertRecipient,
+        txType: txType,
+        signatureData: signatureData,
+        fromCEA: fromCEA
+    });
+}

 Status:
 1.Protected.

 2.Protected.

-3.Protected.
+3. Suspicious

 My reasoning:

 1. If this funcion receives _gasAmount, the function first checks the gas limits using checkUSDCaps(), the second check verifies the gas amount limit per the block.After all call.
 Finally _handleDeposits() is called.

-2. When _handleDeposits() is called , the contract sends native funds to TSS_ADDRESS using payable.
+2. When _handleDeposits() is called , the contract sends native funds to TSS_ADDRESS using payable.Otherwise it reverts.

-3.
+3. The UniversalTx() is risky because _emitUniversalTx() don't verifies data before emitting,this may lead to native funds going to the wrong address by changing emit dat.